emacs-tree-sitter/ts-fold/README.md

 #### ❔ Example

 Let's look at a quick example of adding a new folding definition.
-Lets say you want to add folding to `go-mode`'s `field_declaration_list`.
+Let's say you want to add folding to `go-mode`'s `field_declaration_list`.
 The folding definition that is needed will be `'(field_declaration_list . ts-fold-range-seq)`.
 To add this to the